Tumeric (TURMERIC) Overview Information

 In one report, a person who took very high amounts of turmeric, over 1500 mg twice daily, experienced a dangerous abnormal heart rhythm.
 However, it is unclear if turmeric was the actual cause of this side effect.
 Until more is known, avoid taking excessively large doses of turmeric.

 Gallbladder problems: Turmeric can make gallbladder problems worse.
-Don’t use turmeric if you have gallstones or a bile duct obstruction.
+Do not use turmeric if you have gallstones or a bile duct obstruction.

-Gastroesophageal reflux disease (GERD): Turmeric can cause stomach upset in some people.
+A stomach disorder called gastroesophageal reflux disease (GERD): Turmeric can cause stomach upset in some people.
 It might make stomach problems such as GERD worse.
-Don’t take turmeric if it worsens symptoms of GERD.
+Do not take turmeric if it worsens symptoms of GERD.

 Surgery: Turmeric might slow blood clotting.
 It might cause extra bleeding during and after surgery.
 Stop using turmeric at least 2 weeks before a scheduled surgery.